Waze and Other Traffic Dodging Apps Prompt Cities To Game the Algorithms

 https://en.wikipedia.org/wiki/Cypress_Street_Viaduct [wikipedia.org]

-By "discover" do you mean have to park, probably parallel, thus backing up traffic further?
-A lot fo smaller places and communities don't have the parking available for lots of retail traffic.

-Time To Invest In Infrastructure (Score:1)
+Time To Invest In Infrastructure (Score:2, Insightful)

 Oh, you mean we're just supposed to sit in gridlock instead?
 Our highways have been an inadequate crumbling mess for decades.
 The proper response here is to fix them, not gripe that there's an inadequate workaround.